entativa/entativa-platforms/MESSAGING_SERVICES_COMPLETE.md

 ## 🎉 WHAT WE ACCOMPLISHED

-Built **TWO complete Signal-level E2EE messaging services** for Socialink and Vignette!
+Built **TWO complete Signal-level E2EE messaging services** for Entativa and Vignette!

 This is **CRITICAL** for user trust and retention - messaging is the #1 use case! 🔥